 Signs of low blood pressure (too weak to stand, light-headed, feeling cold, pale, clammy skin)

 Call 911 or call ahead to your local emergency facility

 Notify the operator that you are seeking care for someone who has or may have COVID-19.

 If you remain unsure of what to do, call your doctor, 911, or the emergency room of your nearest hospital.
 Here is a link to CDC Guidelines if you are symptomatic.

-For more information about re-entry, please see our full plan and the at-a-glance guide located below.
+For more information about re-entry, please see our full back to school plan.
 If you have questions, please contact our office at 219-850-4448.